Click this messge to hide it.

 UNTEARABLE ROOF FELT: This untearable mineral coated bitumen roofing felt is more durable than standard roofing felt.
 Standard felt is paper backed or fibreglass backed, both of which are very easy to tear or puncture.
 This weakness makes standard felt vulnerable to wind damage.
 Although our untearable roofing felt looks and feels the same it includes a concealed plastic membrane which makes it far stronger.
 The most common cause of damage to a standard felt roof is a gust of wind getting under the felt and tearing it.
 Once the felt is torn it is quickly ruined.
 Standard felt can be torn very easily but our untearable felt cannot be torn by hand without a cutting edge.
 Even aggressive attempts to tear the felt by hand will only wrinkle the edges as the hidden membrane is stretched.

 ROOF INSULATION: Our roof insulation is 50mm thick polyurethane foam with reflective silver alloy laminate facings on both sides.
 It is certified by the British Board of Agrement.
 The roof insulation is laid over the roof boards and below the roof covering.
 This ensures that the internal appearance is unchanged with attractive tongued and grooved boards.
 No internal lining boards are required.
 The kit features rigid foam boards which are lightweight and easy to install.
-Timber battens are also included to retain the insulation boards and to conceal the exposed edges.
 If your order includes roofing felt or felt tiles longer nails are included for fixing through the insulation.
 If your order includes cedar shingles or granular steel tiles additional decking boards are supplied which are laid over the insulation to provide a suitable surface for fixing the tiles.
 Detailed instructions are supplied.

 OPTIONAL GEORGIAN OR CONTEMPORARY GLAZING: The Georgian style glazing beads are purely decorative and entirely optional.
 You can fit them if you prefer Georgian glazing or you can leave them out if you prefer a contemporary glazing style with large panes of glass.
 You can also add or remove the Georgian glazing beads at any time, even months or years after the original installation.
 For this reason there is no need to state your preference when you order.